 Syncphonia was designed and developed by a team of musicians, composers, technologists and performers at the University of Sussex:

 Ed Hughes first imagined the idea for Syncphonia when playing piano for his children’s school orchestra.
-He is a Professor of Composition, and Head of Music at the University of Sussex.
+He is a Professor of Composition, and Head of the School of Media, Film and Music at the University of Sussex.

 Ed’s compositions and research interests include music for silent film, opera and theatre, and he has worked with the BBC Symphony Orchestra, BBC Singers, The Opera Group, London Sinfonietta and I Fagiolini.
 He’s composed scores for classic silent films released by the BFI and Tartan, has been nominated four times for the British Composer Awards, and won the liturgical category in 2014.

 Alice Eldridge is a Research Fellow in Digital Technologies and Digital Performance within the Sussex Humanities Lab at the University of Sussex.
 Her background in psychology, evolutionary and adaptive systems, computer science and music inspires and informs systemic sound-based research across science, technology and music: ecoacoustics, performance technologies and metacreation.